-The Number One Strategy for Small Local Businesses to Make Huge Profits from Facebook
+The Number One Strategy for Small Local Business to Make Huge Profits from Facebook

-If you agree that finding the right audience is the toughest part about advertising your business, then continue reading…
+If you agree that finding the right audience is the toughest part about advertising your Local Business on Facebook, then continue reading…

 If you agree that creating the right offer and message for your audience is the second biggest challenge, then continue reading.